 Discussion

-The results from this study showed that the body weight of Alpine chamois (Rupicapra rupicapra) in the Ticino canton in the Swiss Alps has been gradually decreasing from 1992 until 2018 while the mean ambient temperatures have been increasing.
+The results from this study showed that the body weight of Alpine chamois in the Ticino canton in the Swiss Alps has been gradually decreasing from 1992 until 2018 while the mean ambient temperatures have been increasing.
 The long-term shrinking body size of chamois seems to be connected to increasing summer ambient temperatures during the crucial early growth stages.
 The first summer of independent foraging of juvenile chamois is the most important period, followed by the lactation period.
 What is more, it was found that the ambient temperatures during the gestation period do not seem to influence the growth of chamois.
 In addition, the species showed sexual dimorphism in weight that is already apparent at the kid-juvenile stages.
 Lastly, it was found that at higher elevation, thus colder environment, chamois are bigger.

-(Rughetti and Festa-Bianchet 2012)
+(Rughetti and Festa-Bianchet 2012) Ciais et al. (2005) reported a strong decrease in plant primary productivity across Europe in 2003 relative to previous years.
+The unusually warm July was proposed as the main cause of this reduction, although there is some debate as to whether water limitation or high temperatures had the strongest effect on plant productivity (Reichstein et al. 2007).
+In our study sites, unusually warm temperatures also were recorded in 2005, 2006, 2007, and 2009 (Fig. 1).
+Examination of our data suggests that high spring-summer temperatures in 2003–2009 were the main cause of reduction in yearling mass.
+Although reduced plant productivity in 2003 could explain low yearling body mass that year, the persistence of low mass in subsequent years was likely because of continuing similar environmental conditions.
+Our analysis suggests an additive effect of high temperatures experienced over the first 2 summers of life on the mass of yearlings in autumn (Table 2).
+That result confirms the importance of environmental conditions during early growth for large herbivores (Forchhammer et al. 2001; Nussey et al. 2007).
+A decline in mass also was evident in adults.
+In large herbivores, female body condition often affects offspring mass, mostly at high population density when females reduce maternal care (Festa-Bianchet and Jorgenson 1998).
+Therefore, the reduction in adult female mass could reinforce the negative effect of high temperatures on yearling mass.

 Lack of evidence of effect of ambient temperature during Gestation period